Practice Direction 52B - appeals in the County Court and high court

 (a) a copy of the appellant’s notice;

 (c) a copy of any appellant’s or respondent’s skeleton argument;

-(d) a copy of the order under appeal;
+(d) a copy of the order or determination under appeal;

 (e) a copy of the order of the lower court granting or refusing permission to appeal together with a copy of the judge's reasons, if any, for granting or refusing permission;